kparginos/faxnologs-dbsetup/README.md

 In order to update the latest containers you need to do the following:

-For the Windows Host run this command:
+* For the Windows Host run this command:

 ```
 docker-compose -f FaxNoLogs-Containers-WinSetup.yml pull
 ```

-For the Linux Host run this command:
+* For the Linux Host run this command:

 ```
 docker-compose -f FaxNoLogs-Containers-LinuxSetup.yml pull
 ```

+Once finished run the stop and start commands to refresh the containers.

 </p>
 </details>